pradyumnameena/COL333-Artificial-Intelligence/Yinsh Game/Readme.md

 Click [here](http://www.gipf.com/yinsh/rules/rules.html) for rules of the game.

 ## Performance Equivalence Classes
-To rank your performance we will first divide each game into a set of equivalence classes:
+To rank your performance we will first divide each game into a set of equivalence classes:<br />
 Win > Stalemate win > Draw > Stalemate Loss > Loss
 ### Wins / Losses
 You remove L (usually 3) rings before the other player does.
 The other player loses.
 For winning, 3-0 is better than 3-1 which is better than 3-2.
 The opposite is for losing.